 Fortunately, the USA is part of the 27 countries that accept the rapid antigen test for entry (available for as little as $17 in some provinces in Canada), in addition to being part of the 60 test-free countries if you enter by land (you can then fly anywhere in the US test-free; another detailed post to come).

 Anyway, since that test type is less sensitive and less accurate, there is apparently a much lower chance that you will still test positive after your recovery than with the molecular test (like a PCR for example).

 Want to get all coronavirus updates for Canadian travelers?

-The exemption to Canada’s pre-departure test requirement for those who have been infected is really great in theory.
-But unfortunately the proof required is very restrictive, especially if you tested positive here in Canada.
+The exemption to Canada’s pre-entry test requirement for those who have been infected is really great in theory.
+But unfortunately, the proof required is very restrictive, especially if you tested positive here in Canada.

 What would you like to know about the exemption for previous infections?
 Tell us in the comments below.

 Learn pro tricks: Travel tips